 This course can take around 3 months and involves face-to-face delivery and home study.
 This is an ideal qualification for those first starting their journey into the profession that delivers all the required knowledge.
 Those qualified can also become insured to practice as a Sports Massage Therapist.

-You can see the units covered in the qualification and how they are assessed here.
+You can see the units covered in the level 3 qualification and how they are assessed here.

 Good communicator and people person:

 You will need to be a good communicator and enjoy working with people.
 Therapists will have to communicate regularly with their clients and build a comfortable environment to treat their clients effectively.

 Therapists also need to be adaptable: